 To minimize or restore the ribbons, right-click on the ribbon bar and select or deselect the 'Minimize the Ribbon' option.
-Alternatively, double-click on the currently-displayed ribbon tab.
+Alternatively, double-click on the name tab of the currently-displayed ribbon.

 File Management

 When managing the project as a unit, you can create, open, close or save projects, provide desktop shortcuts to a project, or perform print tasks.